davenkin/andy-springboot-sample/ADRs/010_testing_strategy.md

 You can use `@Autowired` to get an instance of the bean that should be tested, or whatever beans that you require to assist you testing.

+When prepare testing data, try use CommandService's methods to insert data into database as it mimics the real use case, do not use Repository directly to insert data into database.

+Since integration tests write data into database, in order avoid errors like database primary key duplication, you should use random IDs for your entities and domain events for every test method, do not reused IDs across test methods.
+You can use `RandomTestUtils` for getting various random test fixtures and also you can add more to it.

+In order to [enhance testing performance](https://www.baeldung.com/spring-tests) by avoiding creating Spring testing context repeatedly, please use as less mocks(`@MockitoBean` or `@MockitoSpyBean`) as possible in integration tests.

+#### Testing profiles

 There are two profiles for integration test: [application-it.yaml](../src/test/resources/application-it.yaml) and [application-it-local.yaml](../src/test/resources/application-it-local.yaml).
 Based on your requirements, you can choose to enable one